Tax and Financial Advice For Families and Small Business in the Kansas City Area Looking for Someone to Trust

-- Tax Assistance
+- Tax Problem Assistance

-- Tax Preparation
+- Business Tax Preparation

 The certified tax professionals in our office will ensure you are not overpaying on your taxes with our complete and thorough understanding of the tax laws in processing your tax returns.
 You do not ever want to be faced with IRS tax problems but if you find yourself in that situation, don’t hesitate to call on us, we can help.
 Alliance Financial is proud to offer complimentary tax returns for active military personnel.

 Call today for a complimentary initial consultation.
-The sooner you call, the sooner our enrolled agents can get started evaluating your financial situation and saving your hard earned money.
+The sooner you call, the sooner our Enrolled Agents can get started evaluating your financial situation and saving your hard earned money.